BrockWW/BubbleFindingAlgorithm/README.txt

     - README.txt: This file.
     - required_libraries.txt: File containing the necessary python libraries and their working versions to run the algorithm.
 See installation and use notes below.
+    - required_libraries_noversion.txt: File containing the necessary python libraries without versions to run the algorithm.
+See installation and use notes below.
     - simulation_conversion_code.py: File to convert particle .hdf5 galaxy simulation data files into readable numpy arrays in correct units for algorithm.
 (Not required)
     - test_data: Simulation and observation data included for testing the algorithm.
-(To be removed)
+    - test_ims: Directory to store output images created from running example_run_algorithm.py using the files provided in test_data.
     - yt_to_column_density_functions.py: File containing the necessary functions in order to do the simulation to H*cm^-2 array conversion.
 (Not required)